Tai-Min/MODBUS-Slave-Cpp/README.md

 int deviceID = 1;

-//1 digital input (address 0)
+// 1 digital input (address 0)
-//1 digital output (address 0)
+// 1 digital output (address 0)
-//1 analog input (address 0)
+// 1 analog input (address 0)
-//2 analog outputs (adresses 0,1)
+// 2 analog outputs (adresses 0,1)
-//addresses works just like arrays
+// addresses works just like arrays
-//so if you have 2 analog outputs, you can access adresses from 0 to 1
+// so if you have 2 analog outputs, you can access adresses from 0 to 1
-//if you have 40 analog inputs, you can access adresses from 0 to 39 etc MSlave<1, 1, 1, 2> server;//initialize slave device
+// if you have 40 analog inputs, you can access adresses from 0 to 39 etc MSlave<1, 1, 1, 2> server; // Initialize slave device.

 void setup()
 {